Serpentine High-Torque Clock Hands

 Mounting quartz clock hands

 Mounting the high-torque clock hands is easy.
 First, put the hour hand on as a friction fit.
 Just twist and push it on.
 Second, install the minute hand, with the oblong mounting hole.
 Push it onto the "I" shaft, at the tip of the hand shaft, and screw on the nut.
-Finally, if you have a second hand, you would use the nut with a hole in it.
+Finally, if wanting a second hand, use the nut with a hole in it.
 If no second hand is being used, use the cap style nut so it looks pretty.